Californication (TV series): Lawsuit

 The Red Hot Chili Peppers filed a lawsuit on November 19, 2007, against Showtime Networks over the name of the series, which is also the name of the band's 1999 album and hit single.
 They state in the lawsuit that the series "constitutes a false designation of origin, and has caused and continues to cause a likelihood of confusion, mistake, and deception as to source, sponsorship, affiliation, and/or connection in the minds of the public".

-Pointing to Dani California, a character who appears in both the series and three songs by the Red Hot Chili Peppers (including Californication) as well as confusion when shopping for their album and that of the series soundtrack, the lawsuit asks for unspecified damages, and requests that a new name be found for the show.
+Pointing to Dani California, a character who appears in both the series and three songs by the Red Hot Chili Peppers (including "Californication"), as well as confusion when shopping for their album and that of the series soundtrack, the lawsuit asks for unspecified damages, and requests that a new name be found for the show.

 Showtime Networks argued that the band did not in fact create the term Californication.
-They point out that the term appeared in print in Time magazine in 1972, in an article called The Great Wild Californicated West, while show producer Tom Kapino cites the inspiration as coming from a bumper sticker he saw in the '70s that read Don't Californicate Oregon.
+They point out that the term appeared in print in Time magazine in 1972, in an article called The Great Wild Californicated West, while show producer Tom Kapinos cites the inspiration as coming from a bumper sticker he saw in the '70s that read Don't Californicate Oregon.
 Canadian art-rock band the Rheostatics released an album called Whale Music in 1992, with a song called "California Dreamline".
 In this song, the word Californication appears in the phrase "Californication, spooning in the dry sand".